Adam Yauch: Personal life and views

 Yauch was a practicing Buddhist.
 He became an important voice in the Tibetan independence movement, creating the Milarepa Fund, a nonprofit organization devoted to Tibetan independence and organized several benefit concerts to support the cause, including the Tibetan Freedom Concert.

 In 1995, while attending a speech by the Dalai Lama at Harvard University, he met his wife, Tibetan American Dechen Wangdu.
-They married in 1998 and had a daughter, Tenzin Losel, the same year.
+They married in 1998 and had a daughter the same year.

 In 1998, during the MTV Video Music Awards, when receiving the Video Vanguard Award, Yauch condemned America's wars in Muslim countries and prejudice against Muslims and Arabs.
-Artist Cihan Kaan wrote an obituary for Al Jazeera that Yauch was "Muslim Americans' hero, and America's personal Jewish Gandhi".

 Illness, death and legacy

-In 2009, Yauch was diagnosed with a cancerous parotid gland and lymph node.
-He underwent surgery and radiation therapy, delaying the release of Hot Sauce Committee Part Two and the subsequent tour.
-He was unable to appear in music videos for the album.
-Yauch became a vegan on the recommendation of his doctors.
-At the time, Yauch described the cancer as "very treatable".
+In July 2009, Yauch was diagnosed with a cancerous parotid gland and lymph node.
+He underwent surgery and radiation therapy, delaying the release of Hot Sauce Committee Pt.
+1 until 2011 (when it was renamed Hot Sauce Committee Part Two) and canceling the trio's planned tour.
+He was unable to appear in videos for the album.
+At the time, Yauch called the cancer "very treatable".

-Yauch died at age 47 on May 4, 2012.
+On May 4, 2012, Yauch died in Manhattan, New York, at age 47.
+In his last will and testament, he left instructions that his music not be used in advertising, though the legal validity of those instructions has been questioned.

-In his last will and testament, Yauch left instructions that his music could not be used in advertising, though the legal validity of such an instruction has been questioned.
+On May 3, 2013, ceremonies were held to rename the Palmetto Playground in Brooklyn Heights Adam Yauch Park.

-On May 3, 2013, ceremonies were held to rename the Palmetto Playground in Brooklyn Heights to Adam Yauch Park.
+Yauch is also the subject of a mural dedicated to his memory at the Beastie Boys' former studios in Los Angeles.